Fed officials wanted more power over Wall St during 2008 crisis

 "My concern is that the safety-and-soundness disciplines that we apply don't appear to be applied to these broker-dealers," the Dallas Fed's Fisher said at the March meeting.

-Also that month, Merrill Lynch was bought by Bank of America (BAC.N), while Morgan Stanley and Goldman Sachs changed their legal status to become bank holding companies, putting them under Fed oversight.
+Also that month, Merrill Lynch was bought by Bank of America , while Morgan Stanley and Goldman Sachs changed their legal status to become bank holding companies, putting them under Fed oversight.

 In the months leading up to the Lehman bankruptcy, the Fed and the SEC signed an agreement to share information on supervising the broker-dealers, but some policymakers were already saying more was needed.